WenqinSHAO/rtt/docs/path_analysis.md

 This rule of thumb justifies the observation that the later part of 2nd segment should actually belong to 3nd segment, as the IFP of later segment is fully repeated at least once and lasts longer than the 2nd segment, thus more popular.

-Basing on such understanding, we propose backward extension on top of simple detection/forward expansion, which extends the segment backwardly
-(contrary to forwardingly in simple detection) if the later one is more popular among the two neighbouring segment.
+Basing on such understanding, we propose backward extension on top of forward inclusion, which extends the segment backwardly if the later one is more popular among the two neighbouring segments.
 The pseudo code is give below:
 ```
 Algo: backward_extension